-Let’s Make Place Happen at Trenton St and Hargrove Alley!
+Making Place Happen at Trenton and Hargrove Streets!

-Earlier this year, Baltimore-based public art and placemaking company Graham Projects moved to a new workshop in Station North at 101 E Trenton Street, a formerly vacant warehouse that was redeveloped into the Trenton Art Garage.
+In Spring 2025 Baltimore-based public art and placemaking company Graham Projects moved to its new workshop in Station North at 101 E Trenton Street, a formerly vacant warehouse that was redeveloped into the Trenton Art Garage.
 As part of the building’s redevelopment, Graham Projects made a commitment to local neighborhood organizations to activate the adjacent alleys with a street mural and other placemaking features to beautify the public space and meet the needs of our neighbors.

 Site Plan